Blog Hero

 Poor Skincare

-A dermatologist can help develop a personalized skincare routine for your skin.
+A dermatologist can help you develop a skincare routine tailored to your skin type, ensuring you avoid further irritation.

 Lifestyle Habits

-- Chronic stress: Stress can disrupt the body’s natural hormone balance, leading to water retention and dry skin.
+• Chronic stress: Stress can disrupt your body’s natural hormone balance, potentially leading to dry skin around the eyes.

 Environmental Factors